 A settlement typically includes:

 A driver who was severely injured may have a higher settlement value than someone who was not injured.
 In certain cases of extreme negligence, a lawyer may be able to argue for punitive damages on behalf of their client.
 Jason McMinn secured $10,000 in punitive damages in a recent dog bite case.
 Compensation beyond the insurance maximum when damages go beyond just “negligence.”

 Fault plays a role in the value of a case.
-In distracted driving cases, it may more likely that the other party must assume 100% of fault.
+In distracted driving cases, it may be more likely that the other party must assume 100% of fault.
 With a clear liability, the insurance company is less likely to oppose a settlement.
 That may make the process quicker, but it doesn’t mean you shouldn’t hire a lawyer.
 (Here’s why.)
 A personal injury settlement depends on every party’s liability in the crash.
 Don’t forget that the insurance adjuster is looking out for the interests of their employer only.

 How do you prove distracted driving?